 - Latissimus Dorsi: Originated from the lower part of the back, it is the most significant muscle.

 - Rhomboids: It consists of both major and minor rhomboid muscles.
 Rhomboid minor originates from spinous C7-T1 vertebrae.
 Whereas rhomboid major originates from spinous T2-T5 vertebrae

 - Levator Scapula: Last muscle in this group is the levator scapulae, a small strap-like muscle.
 Subsequently, it helps to elevate the scapula.

 Next is the intermediate layer in the extrinsic muscle group.
 It helps with the thoracic cage’s movement, and its muscles run from the vertebral column to the rib cage.
 Also, this layer contains two main muscles, which are:

 - Serratus Posterior Superior: It is a thin rectangle-like muscle that presents deep in the rhomboid muscles.
-Originated from the lower part of the nuchal ligament and cervical and thoracic spine, it helps to elevate ribs from 2-5.
+Originating from the lower part of the nuchal ligament and cervical and thoracic spine, it helps elevate ribs from 2 to 5.

 - Serratus Posterior Inferior: It is deep in the latissimus dorsi and originates from the thoracic and lumbar spine.
 Also, it helps to depress ribs from 9-12.

 2. Intrinsic Back Anatomy: